chyeh/go-restful-api-example/DOCUMENT.md

 ### Integration Test

 The integration test runs the application on the `localhost` with `docker-compose up -d`.
-Make sure the current `localhost` is not running instances that conflicts.
-To run the integration test, simply run the script at the root directory of the project:
+Run `docker rm -f $(docker ps -aqf "name=chyeh-api-test")` in advance to make sure the current `localhost` is no running instance started by previous `docker-compose up -d` command .
+To run the integration test, run the script at the root directory of the project:

 ```
 scripts/integration-test.sh